-The interim condensed consolidated balance sheet as of March 31, 2024, and the statements of operations and comprehensive loss, stockholders' equity and cash flows for the three months ended March 31, 2024 and 2023 are unaudited.
+The interim condensed consolidated balance sheet as of June 30, 2024, and the statements of operations and comprehensive loss, and stockholders' equity for the three and six months ended June 30, 2024 and 2023, and the statements of cash flows for the six months ended June 30, 2024 and 2023 are unaudited.
 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect, in the opinion of management, all adjustments of a normal and recurring nature that are necessary for the fair presentation of the Company's condensed consolidated financial statements included in this report.
-The financial data and the other information disclosed in these notes to the condensed consolidated financial statements related to the three-month periods are also unaudited.
+The financial data and the other information disclosed in these notes to the condensed consolidated financial statements related to the three- and six-month periods are also unaudited.
 The results of operations presented in these unaudited condensed consolidated financial statements are not necessarily indicative of the results to be expected for the year ending December 31, 2024, or for any other future annual or interim period.
 The condensed consolidated balance sheet as of December 31, 2023 included herein was derived from the audited financial statements as of that date.
 These interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements included in the Company's Form 10-K as filed with the SEC on March 11, 2024 (the "Annual Report").